 The Group's principal activities are the growing and milling of sugar cane, the manufacture of sugar, and the manufacture of ethanol from molasses.
-The results of operations are fully disclosed in the attached consolidated and separate financial statements.
+The results of operations are fully disclosed in the attached financial statements.

-The financial performance for the financial year ended 31 March 2021 reflects trade conducted under COVID-19 conditions.
-Early in the financial year, the sugar industry was classified as an essential services industry and the Group, has therefore, been able to continue its operations, exercising the strict COVID-19 guidelines issued by Government.
-These guidelines have been complemented by a host of awareness and preventative measures that are monitored continuously.
-A proactive response has ensured the continuity of operations.
+The financial performance of the financial year ended 31 March 2022 reflects trade conducted under Covid-19 conditions.
+The Group continued to operate while adhering to the Covid-19 guidelines issued by Government and a proactive response has ensured the continuity of operations.
 Management and employees remained vigilant, cognisant of the negative ramifications that arise from complacency.